 One of the most common questions asked about studying abroad is how much a program costs.

-Scholarship availability for the 2021-2022 application cycle will be announced at a later date.
+Scholarship availability for the 2022-23 application cycle is as follows:

 If you have questions about the scholarship application or recommendation process, please review this presentation.